compadrejunior/typescript-course/README.md

 This repository is meant for studying TypeScript.

-It encompases full TypeScript content organized as a learning path.
+It encompasses full TypeScript content organized as a learning path.

 In this course you will learn all TypeScript features, when an how to use it.